Beijing Music Festival: Commissions

 In commemoration of its 10th anniversary, BMF commissioned a second version of Krzysztof Penderecki's Symphony No. 8.
 The new version included an anonymous 15th-century Chinese poem and is 30 minutes longer than the original work.
 The commissioned version premiered on October 24, 2007 by the China Philharmonic Orchestra under the baton of its composer.

 BMF co-commissioned Zhou Long's first opera, Madame White Snake, with Opera Boston, which marked the first collaboration between BMF and an American opera company.
 Based on the Chinese legend of the White Snake, the work was premiered in Boston by Opera Boston on February 26, 2010 and then in China on October 27, 2010 during the 13th Beijing Music Festival.

 The BMF Arts Foundation commissioned Howard Shore's Ruin and Memory, a concerto for piano and orchestra written for and premiered by Lang Lang with the China Philharmonic conducted by Long Yu on October 11, 2010.
-The three-movement work was written in celebration of Frederic Chopin's 200th anniversary.
+The three-movement work was written in celebration of Frédéric Chopin's 200th anniversary.
 Shore commented "The piece is really my musical reflection of Chopin's time and the life he lived.
 The title captures a bit of Chopin's life, about where he came from and the world he lived in, and what became of him when that world no longer existed."

 BMF commissioned the opera, Song of Farewell by Ye Xiaogang, and gave the world premiere during the closing concerts of the 13th festival, October 30 and 31, 2010.
-The work fuses Peking Opera and Western Opera with its traditional Chinese staging and Puccini-like score.
+The work fuses Peking opera and Western opera with its traditional Chinese staging and Puccini-like score.
 The work is based on the Chinese film Farewell My Concubine.